-Aflatoxins are poisonous substances produced by fungi that infect and contaminates several staple foods including cereals, oils seeds, roots crops and legumes.
+Aflatoxins are poisonous substance produced by fungus that grows and contaminates most of staple food including cereals, oils seeds, roots crops and legumes.
 Aflatoxin contaminates a quarter of the world's food supply and approximately 4.5 billion people are exposed to aflatoxin contamination worldwide (Williams et al., 2004).
 Maize is a major staple food and widely traded across the region, is among the most highly affected.
 Aflatoxin impacts negatively on agriculture, health, and trade sectors.
 High levels (exceeding permissible according to EAC standards) are common in maize and ground nuts.
 Such levels limit acceptability of agricultural produces to domestic and international markets.
 This is because aflatoxin contaminated food contributes to immunosuppression, stunting among infants and young children, and liver cancer in both humans and animals.
 Aflatoxin contamination starts in the fields and continues during postharvest handling and storage.
 This is aggravated by the use of susceptible varieties and the stressors including high temperature, high moisture, poor soil fertility, insect damage to crops, and poor harvest practices (Waliyar et al. 2015).